33 Profitable Businesses To Start With 50k in Kenya

 However, you should choose a good location, preferably in the Estates and near maternity hospitals.

-14. A gas refill store
+14. Businesses to Start with 50k in Kenya: A gas refill store

 Almost everyone in the middle class in Kenya is using gas for cooking.
 The reasons are apparent.
 Gas is cheaper, clean, and fast than other fuel options.